tiagompconceicao/PI-2021-G13/covida-api.md

 ### 409 - Conflict

 Indicates that the request could not be processed because of conflict in the current state of the resource.
-This error normally occurs when the user tries to create an existing group or adding a game to a group that are already added.
+This error normally occurs when the user tries to add a game to a group that is already added.

 - Body: